ShehanSuraweera/midnight-examples/README.md

 This application showcases:
 - Smart contract deployment on Midnight Testnet
 - Zero-knowledge proof generation for transactions
-- Wallet integration and management
+- Wallet integration and management (CLI and Web UI)
 - Reading and writing to blockchain state
 - Transaction submission and tracking
 - Token transfers (tDUST)
+- Privacy-preserving message storage with selective disclosure
+- **Modern React frontend** with Lace wallet integration
 - Privacy-preserving message storage with selective disclosure

 ---